 This process can be done after a quick 20-minute training, and for redundant systems, the module is replaced while the partner CDU is taking care of all the cooling needs of the system ensuring no break in cooling.

 Midas recommends having a few spare CDUs.
 This will allow a system to be concurrently maintainable and fault tolerant.
 Indeed, if a module fails, it can be replaced; if as soon as the other module is replaced the other one fails,’ it would be possible to have both CDUs replaced within 20 minutes and be left with a system with full 2N redundancy.
 This process can be performed by a non-specialized employee.
 This allows us to reduce emergency response costs and requirements.
-For instance, picture a module failing midnight saturday, a trained security guard would be able to perform a module switch within minutes.
+For instance, picture a module failing midnight Saturday, a trained security guard would be able to perform a module switch within minutes.
 This would bring the system back to full redundancy.
 Emergency averted; it would be possible to wait until Monday morning for a technician to repair as the failed module will not be connected to any functional system, but instead turn into the new spare.